 Did you miss "The Car's The Star, The Hillman Imp" Quentin Willson, 1997?
 I have this on DVD if you wish to have a copy for the cost of the media and post only.

-My guest book includes
+My guest book includes words from other

-an Avenger or parts for them:
+or parts for them: